s-muhammadkamran/sql-data-warehouse-project/README.md

 ## About Me

 Hi there!
 I'm **Muhammad Kamran Syed**, I am an IT professional and passionate AI, ML & Data Engineer.
-I've dual masters degrees in Computer Science from University of Karachi and Machine Learning and Data Science from University of Arizona.
+I've dual masters degrees in Computer Science from University of Karachi and Machine Learning and Data Science from University of Arizona and I've 18+ years of experience delivery Large Scale IT Solutions to Fintech, Govt and public sectors.